shabyash/frontend-tech-test/README.md

 ## Part one: a currency conversion app

-> This should take you about an hour.
+> This should take you an hour to an hour and a half.

 The task is to create a currency conversion app that looks something like this: